Pre-Sloped Shower Pan

 This is simply a sheet of plastic or tar paper stapled to your wood flooring initially with the lathe put over it.
 It is required to prevent the wooden floor from drawing the moisture out of the pre-incline prematurely triggering it to cure too quick (or not completely) and considerably damaging it.

 Just cut it to the shape of your wet-area flooring and lay it flat on the flooring and staple or nail it down.
-In the above image I have actually used plastic as my membrane and just have a partial piece of lathe in-- make sure you cover the entire area below your pre-incline.
+In the above image I have actually used plastic as my membrane and just many sizes of pans to use have a partial piece of lathe in-- make sure you cover the entire area below your pre-incline.

 For a concrete floor you require to blend up some routine thinset other than you need to mix it "loose".
 That simply suggests you require to include a bit more water than the guidelines call for to make it thinner.
 Cover your wet-area flooring area with this prior to you start installing your deck mud.
 The deck mud itself does not "stick" to anything, you need to supply something that will adhere it to your substrate.